EmeryP/seattle-javascript-401d27/26b-component-based-ui/assignment/DESIGN.md

 ### Requirements
 * Create a new repository called "sass-design" in your github account
-* Create the beginnings of your design by scaffolding out the core system
+* Create the beginnings of your design by scaffolding out the core system using a `$rootColor` variable and nested declarations
   * design.scss

-    * includes: reset.scss
-    * includes: variables.scss
-    * includes: mixins.scss
+### Submission Instructions
+Report in canvas with a link to the PR for this branch.
+You may merge it to master after your submission is turned in.